 AVOIDING ONLINE TAX SCAMS

+It’s tax season, which means it’s also time for tax scams.
 Some tax scams occur when fraudulent tax returns are filed in the victim’s name while other variants occur when the malicious actors call the victim and pretend to be Internal Revenue Service (IRS) agents.
 In addition, there are malicious actors who use the tax season to spread malware and phishing emails.
-Read More
+Continue Reading the Article Here

 Crafty online criminals roam the Internet with the hope of gaining access to your checking account and personal information.
 To help thwart their efforts, it’s important to know how to protect yourself and your money.
 Here are some tips to get you started.

 Although financial institutions such as First National Bank have advanced security systems in place to protect customer data, you need to do your part, too.
 For starters, create strong passwords that consist of a mixture of upper- and lowercase letters, symbols, and numbers.
 Change your passwords on a monthly basis, and don’t share them with anyone.

 Monitor your balances

 Keep a close eye on your checking and other accounts.
 If you spot an odd transaction that you think may be fraudulent, inform the financial institution, card issuer or service provider right away.
 The sooner you do that, the better your chances are of fixing the situation.

 Whether you’re at home or work, always sign out of online financial accounts after you’ve finished looking at them.
 Furthermore, protect your home computer by installing antivirus and malware software, and run monthly scans of your system.